stress

 Building an evidence base for mindfulness in educational settings

 For those of us who teach mindfulness in educational settings, building an evidence base for our work is critical.
 Mindfulness programs in educational settings are growing in popularity, but if this trend is to continue, and not become a passing fad, it needs research.
-I am often… Read More
+I am often approached by people… Read More

 • Tish Jennings